facts about medici family

 12. The Medici used marriage alliances strategically to expand influence across Europe.

-The Medici family increased their power in Florence and beyond through marriage alliances.
+The Medici family expanded its power in Florence and beyond through strategic marriage alliances.

-These political marriages helped the dynasty connect strongly with European nobility and royal families.
+These political marriages enabled the dynasty to establish a strong connection with European nobility and royal families.

 Marrying into powerful families also gave the Medici more control over politics, wealth, and influence across the continent.